+234 817 142 0000info@leisurecourt.ng

 Lifecamp

-Lifecamp is known for its peaceful, green environment and relatively affordable plots.
+Lifecamp in Abuja is known for its peaceful, green environment and relatively affordable plots.
 It's a favourite among families and people looking to build their forever home outside the city noise.
 Leisure Court has a strong presence in this area.

 Karansa